snowplow-archive/snowplow.github.com/_posts/2016-02-29-guide-to-debugging-bad-data-in-elasticsearch-kibana.md

 }
 {% endhighlight %}

-We can filter these out by entering the following filter in the Kibana search box at the top of the screen:
+As these bad rows do not represent data that we want but failed to process, we can safely ignore them.
+To do that, we simply filter these out by entering the following query in the Kibana search box at the top of the screen:

 {% highlight bash %}
 -errors.message:"does not match (/)vendor/version(/) pattern nor is a legacy /i(ce.png) request"